 My pursuit of the two Domain Architect certifications began three years ago when I earned my App Builder certification.
 At that time I didn’t know that I would be climbing up Mount CTA.
 It wasn’t until TrailheaDX18 that I set my sights on that goal (you can read all about it here).
 At first I thought I would start down the System Architect path, but after hearing many words of warning about how tough those exams were, and realizing that I simply didn’t know enough at that point, I decided to shift gears.

 After TDX18 I had earned my Application Architect Certification, and had one of the qualifiers for the System Architect Certification already under my belt (I earned Platform Developer 1 previously).
 After TDX I used my free exam voucher to pursue the Development Lifecycle and Deployment Designer cert (you can read all about that here).
 Spoiler alert: I passed this exam the first time.

 In the months that followed I earned a couple “fun” certs, Advanced Admin and Marketing Email Specialist.
 But realized I needed to buckle down to meet my personal goal of passing the remaining two exams, Integration Architecture and Identity and Access Designer, by the end of the calendar year.
 Luckily I had signed up for a Salesforce Integration training in San Francisco that was being held in July.
-I also was invited to attend the CTA 601 session in San Francisco (more on that in a future post) at the same time, so I had a schedule full of activities that would hopefully prepare me to crush these final two exams.
+I also was invited to attend the CTA 601 session in San Francisco (more on that here) at the same time, so I had a schedule full of activities that would hopefully prepare me to crush these final two exams.

 Integration Architecture Designer Exam